Income tax in India: 19th and early 20th centuries

 British rule in India became established during the 19th century.
 After the Mutiny of 1857, the British government faced an acute financial crisis.
-To fill the treasury, the first Income-tax Act was introduced in February 1860 by Sir James Wilson (British India's first finance minister).
-The act received the assent of the governor-general on 24 July 1860, and came into effect immediately.
+To fill the treasury, the first Income-tax Act was introduced in February 1860 by James Wilson (British India's first finance minister).
+The act received the assent of the Viceroy on 24 July 1860, and came into effect immediately.
 It was divided into 21 parts, with 259 sections.
 Income was classified in four schedules: i) income from landed property; ii) income from professions and trade; iii) income from securities, annuities and dividends, and iv) income from salaries and pensions.
 Agricultural income was taxable.

 A number of laws were enacted to streamline the income-tax laws; the Super-Rich Tax and a new Income-tax Act were passed in 1918.
 The Act of 1922 significantly changed the Act of 1918 by shifting income-tax administration from the provincial to the central government.
 Another notable feature of the act was that the rules would be outlined by annual Finance Acts instead of the act itself.
 A new Income-tax Act was passed in 1939.

 Present day

 The 1922 act was amended twenty-nine times between 1939 and 1956.
 A tax on capital gains was imposed in 1946, and the concept of capital gains has been amended a number of times.
 In 1956, Nicholas Kaldor was appointed to investigate the Indian tax system in light of the Second Five-Year Plan's revenue requirement.
 He submitted an extensive report for a coordinated tax system, and several taxation acts were enacted: the wealth-tax Act 1957, the Expenditure Tax Act, 1957, and the Gift Tax Act, 1958.

 The Direct Taxes Administration Enquiry Committee, under the chairmanship of Mahavir Tyagi, submitted its report on 30 November 1959 and its recommendations took shape in the Income-tax Act, 1961.
 The act, which became effective on 1 April 1962, replaced the Indian Income Tax Act, 1922.
-Current income-tax law is governed by the 1961 act, which has 298 sections and four schedules.
+Current income-tax law is governed by the 1961 act, which has 298 sections and fourteen schedules.

 The Direct Taxes Code Bill was sponsored in Parliament on 30 August 2010 by the finance minister to replace the Income Tax Act, 1961 and the Wealth Tax Act.
 The bill could not pass, however, and lapsed after revocation of the Wealth Tax Act in 2015.